shelleyolivia/learn-tutorials/avalanche/how-to-create-on-chain-nft-game.md

     }
 ```

-These all are the helper function to read the data from the contract.
+These all are the helper functions to read the data from the contract:

-`checkIfUserHasNFT` check if the player has minted NFTbefore, if yes then it returns the `CharacterAttributes` instance of the minted NFT or else returns an empty instance of `CharacterAttributes`.
+`checkIfUserHasNFT` checks if the player has minted NFT before, if yes then it returns the `CharacterAttributes` instance of the minted NFT or else returns an empty instance of `CharacterAttributes`.
 `getAllDefaultCharacters` method returns an array of all the available characters that the user can mint.
 `getAllAttacks` and `getAllSpecialAttacks` returns arrays of `allAttacks` and `allSpecialAttacks` respectively.
 `getBigBoss` simply returns the `bigBoss` variable.